chezou/MeCab.jl/README.md

 ## Requirement
 - mecab
 - dictionary for mecab (such as mecab-ipadic, mecab-naist-jdic, and so on)

+If you don't install mecab and libmecab yet, MeCab.jl will install mecab, libmecab and mecab-ipadic under unix-like environment.

 ## Credits
 MeCab.jl is created by Michiaki Ariga